preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

-Teamwork Navigation
+Teamwork navigation
 ===========================================

-**This page is being edited**:

-Teamwork Navigation can display links to several types of sites and groups, including Yammer Groups, Facebook Workplace and Microsoft Teams Groups.
-Settings in Omnia Admin states if Teamwork Navigation should be shown or not in the top menu.
+Teamwork navigation can display links to several types of sites and groups, including Yammer groups, Facebook Workplace and Microsoft Teams groups.
+Settings in Omnia admin states if Teamwork navigation should be shown or not in the top menu.

-This is the icon used if Teamwork navigation is shown in the top menu:
+This is the icon used if teamwork navigation is shown in the top menu:

 .. image:: teamwork-navigation-v7.png

-Here's an example of a Teamwork Navigation list (image from Omnia v7):
+Here's an example of a teamwork Navigation list (image from Omnia v7):

 .. image:: my-sites-example-v7.png